 The NYS supports service delivery efforts and improves the lives of marginalised communities.
 It prioritises focus areas that benefit children and young people at large.
 These include sports; entertainment and arts; the restoration and maintenance of public spaces used by young people; support to early childhood development and school learners and the promotion of antenatal care and child nutrition.

 Opportunities for NYS are offered by established, not-for-profit organisations that are rooted in the communities they serve.
 Participation in the NYS is open to all young people aged between 18 and 35 who are interested in delivering quality services and are willing to serve for a period of six months.
-The NYS is providing 50,000 service opportunities in the 2022/23 financial year.
+The NYS has provided over 47 000 paid service opportunities in the 2022/23 financial year.

 As a young person, register on SAYouth.mobi, access Employment Services of South Africa (ESSA), the National Youth Development Agency (NYDA), Enterprise Resource Planning (ERP) system or check out the Kheta career advice portal.
 You can also download the mPowa app.
 Here, you can build your profile and access opportunities in your vicinity for youth service, further learning or work.
 If you cannot access SAYouth.mobi, look for a DEL Labour Centre or NYDA Youth Office near you.
 You can also call the toll-free hotline at 0800 72 72 72.